Buildings and architecture of Brighton and Hove: Building materials

-Weatherboarding is uncommon, but there are several examples at Stanmer and Patcham (barns and cottages) and in Meeting House Lane in The Lanes.
-Nearby, 37a Duke Street—the oldest building on that road—is a "remarkable" late 18th-century house with a façade of painted wooden blocks imitating stonework.
-Timber framing is also rare in the city, but modern self-build schemes at Sea Saw Way, Whitehawk (1993) and Hogs Edge, Bevendean (1997–2000) feature this structural system.
-The latter development was built according to Walter Segal's self-build methods and has sustainable features including recycled paper insulation.
-Waste House, a conceptual sustainable building within the University of Brighton Faculty of Arts campus in central Brighton, was built between 2012 and 2014.
-Nearly 90% of its materials—from the timber-framed structure (made of reclaimed wood from building sites) and exterior walls formed of waste chalk and clay to the household-rubbish insulation (VHS cassettes, toothbrushes and denim offcuts)—were destined for landfill.
-The project, which has won several architectural awards, attempts to show how unwanted materials can be used to create a viable and energy-efficient building.
+Weatherboarding is uncommon, but there are several examples at Stanmer and Patcham and in Meeting House Lane in The Lanes.
+Nearby, 37a Duke Street—the oldest building on that road—is a late 18th-century house with a façade of painted wooden blocks imitating stonework.
+Timber framing is also rare in the city, but features in modern self-build schemes at Sea Saw Way, Whitehawk (1993) and Hogs Edge, Bevendean (1997).
+Waste House, a conceptual sustainable building within the University of Brighton Faculty of Arts campus, was completed in 2014.
+The project, which uses waste destined for landfill, attempts to show how unwanted materials can be used to create a viable and energy-efficient building.

-Concrete and steel framing became common in the 20th century: examples include the new Hove Town Hall, Brighton's police station and courthouse, and the original Churchill Square shopping centre.
-Amex House, a corporate headquarters in the Carlton Hill area, was the first building in Britain to use glass-reinforced plastic.
-The New England Quarter, an early 21st-century mixed-use development, has many buildings clad in an elastomeric render with timber cladding and large areas of glass.
+Concrete and steel framing became common in the 20th century and was used for the new Hove Town Hall and Brighton's police station and courthouse.
+Amex House, a corporate headquarters in Carlton Hill, was the first building in Britain to use glass-reinforced plastic.
+The New England Quarter features many buildings clad in an elastomeric render with timber cladding and large areas of glass.